EarthObservationSimulator/instrupy/instrupy/docs/passive_optical_scanner_desc.rst

-   bitsPerPixel, integer, ,Bits encoded per pixel of image. detectorWidth, float, meters,Width of detector element. apertureDia, float, meters, Telescope aperture diameter. maxDetectorExposureTime, float, seconds, maximum exposure time on the detector elements. snrThreshold, float,, Threshold value of SNR for observation to be classified as 'Valid' considerAtmosLoss, bool,, True/False flag to specify if atmospheric losses should be taken into account using LOWTRAN 3rd party package.
-Defult is `False`. maneuverability, :ref:`maneuverability_json_object`, ,Payload maneuverability (see :ref:`manuv_desc`)
+   bitsPerPixel, integer, ,Bits encoded per pixel of image. detectorWidth, float, meters,Width of detector element. apertureDia, float, meters, Telescope aperture diameter. maxDetectorExposureTime, float, seconds, maximum exposure time on the detector elements (optional parameter). snrThreshold, float,, Threshold value of SNR for observation to be classified as 'Valid' considerAtmosLoss, bool,, True/False flag to specify if atmospheric losses should be taken into account using LOWTRAN 3rd party package.
+Default is `False`. minRequiredAccessTime, float, seconds, Minimum required access time over a ground-point for observation to be possible.
+Required for matrix imagers. maneuverability, :ref:`maneuverability_json_object`, ,Payload maneuverability (see :ref:`manuv_desc`)

 .. figure:: passive_scanner_aperture_figure.png
    :scale: 75 %
    :align: center

-   Diagram of rectangular aperture illustrating the input parameters :code:`numberOfDetectorsRowsAlongTrack`, :code:`numberOfDetectorsColsCrossTrack` and :code:`detectorWidth`.
+   Diagram of rectangular aperture illustrating the input parameters :code:`numberDetectorRowsAT`, :code:`numberDetectorColsCT` and :code:`detectorWidth`.

 .. warning:: Some of the inputs are interdependent.
 The dependency **must** be satisfied by the values input by the user.
              The present version of the instrupy package does **not** check for the consistency of the values.